10 Days in Italy Itinerary: Rome, Florence, Cinque Terre & Venice

 Manarola in Cinque Terre

 On Day Two, we took the train to Cinque Terre where we spent the next two nights.
-Cinque Terre lies between Genoa and Pisa along the Italian Riviera and each village is dotted with colorful houses clinging to the mountainside above blue crisp waters.
+Cinque Terre lies between Genoa and Pisa along the Italian Riviera, and each village is dotted with colorful houses clinging to the mountainside above blue crisp waters.
 It’s what you picture when you think of the Italian coast.
 Choosing which of the five villages we would stay in was one of the hardest decisions I had to make.
-We ended up booking the sweetest little room in Manarola.
+We ended up choosing to stay in Manarola, however, after our stay we would have chosen differently.

 Pro Tip: While you won’t find points hotels in Cinque Terre there are other ways to book rooms with points.
-You can book in the bank travel portal or use your travel portal statement credit like the one that comes with the Venture X.
+You can redeem points in your bank travel portal.
+We used our $300 travel credit that comes with the Capital One Venture X Rewards Credit Card.

 • If you don’t want to hike, you can village hop by train

-• Spend a day swimming Monterosso - our absolute fave day of the trip
+• Swim in Monterosso- our absolute fave day of the trip

 • Take a pesto making class in Manarola at Nessun Dorma